-We have elected to provide access to our proxy materials by notifying you of the availability of our proxy statement and our fiscal 2020 Annual Report to Stockholders over the Internet at www.proxydocs.com/DIOD.
-Stockholders may also obtain a printed copy of the proxy materials free of charge by following the instructions provided in the Notice of Internet Availability of Proxy Materials that will be first mailed to stockholders on or about April 14, 2021 or in the enclosed proxy statement.
+The Company has elected to provide access to our proxy materials by notifying you of the availability of our proxy statement and our fiscal 2021 Annual Report to Stockholders over the Internet at www.proxydocs.com/DIOD.
+Stockholders may also obtain a printed copy of the proxy materials free of charge by following the instructions provided in the Notice of Internet Availability of Proxy Materials that will be first mailed to stockholders on or about April 14, 2022 or in the enclosed proxy statement.